ibm-cloud-docs/log-analysis/data-security.md

 * Log data is hosted on the {{site.data.keyword.cloud_notm}}.
 The {{site.data.keyword.la_full_notm}} service is operated by LogDNA.
 * Data is collocated in the location where the {{site.data.keyword.la_full_notm}} instance is provisioned.
 For example, log data for an instance that is provisioned in `US South` is hosted in the `US South` region.
+* Data from {{site.data.keyword.cloud_notm}} services is collected and aggregated in each {{site.data.keyword.cloud_notm}} location where the service is available.
+* Data forwarded by a LogDNA agent is collected and aggregated in the location where the LogDNA instance configured for an agent is available.

 ### Data encryption
 {: #data-storage_encryption}